Background

 However, thrombolysis is not suitable for all patients and can be risky.
 For thrombolysis to be useful it needs to be given as soon after the stroke as possible.
 Use of thrombolysis varies hugely, even for patients with similar treatment pathways and with similar characteristics; some hospitals rarely use it while some use it in a quarter of stroke patients.
 The speed of giving thrombolysis also varies, with some hospitals taking an average of 90 minutes and others taking less than 40 minutes to administer the drug.

-Using modern computer science techniques of clinical pathway modelling and machine learning, we will aim to find out why there is so much variability in the use of thrombolysis.
-This will help hospitals understand what they can do to optimise its use.
+Using modern computer science techniques of clinical pathway modelling and machine learning, we aimed to find out why there was so much variability in the use of thrombolysis.
+This helped hospitals understand what they can do to optimise its use.

-Based on the decisions made by highly qualified qualified stroke experts we will build a tool for assisting doctors to review of their use of thrombolysis.
-This will be particualarly useful to hospitals without sufficient funding to employ a team of expert stroke physicians.
+Based on the decisions made by highly qualified stroke experts we built a tool for assisting doctors to review their use of thrombolysis.
+This was particularly useful for smaller hospitals, without access to as experienced staff, to compare their decision-making with hospitals with easier access to specialist and experienced stroke experts.

-Study Design: The research team will use a state-of-the-art computer modelling technique – pathway modelling – to better understand what causes variation in care across the UK.
+The research team used a state-of-the-art computer modelling technique – pathway modelling – to better understand what causes variation in care across the UK.
 This approach replicates, in a computer model, the flow of patients through the first few hours of stroke care, mimicking the same processes and timings that the stroke unit currently provides.
-This allows us to look at the effect of changing key aspects of patient flows in a controlled, modelled environment, without affecting real patients.
-A second technique called ‘machine learning’ enables us to teach a computer the likely decision made in any hospital given any particular patient.
+This allowed us to look at the effect of changing key aspects of patient flows in a controlled, modelled environment, without affecting real patients.
+A second technique called ‘machine learning’ enabled us to teach a computer the likely decision made in any hospital given any particular patient.

 Both approaches allow us to ask ‘what if?’ questions, such as ‘what if a hospital improved diagnosis of patients by asking more questions, but by doing so extended patients’ waiting times for scans?’.
 With machine learning we can ask ‘what if the decisions at all hospitals were similar to hospitals that are considered centres of excellence for stroke care?’.
 By asking these types of questions we can identify changes at each hospital of most benefit to patients.
 Both techniques have been piloted across seven hospitals.